logo

 The different types of location-based advertising include geo-fencing, geo-targeting, and proximity marketing.
 Geo-fencing involves setting up virtual boundaries to target specific areas.
 Geo-targeting involves targeting users based on their location, while proximity marketing involves delivering targeted ads to users within a specific distance of a physical location.

-2. Is SEO based on location?
+2. Is SEO location-based?

 3. How does Google target by location?